It is not uncommon for parties in Family law matters to represent themselves, these people are referred to as self-represented litigants.

 A court will order costs against a party in circumstances where;

 - A party has displayed poor conduct or has failed to disclose relevant documents; or

 - A party has been highly unsuccessful in the proceedings; or

 - Where one party has seriously breached an order of the court; or

 - Where one party makes a written offer for settlement during the course of negotiations and the other party refuses to accept that offer.

 During the course of proceedings, you will be required to file a range of documents.
 These documents will provide information to the court about:

 - the efforts you have made to resolve the matter.

 When you don’t have experience drafting court documents it can be difficult to know what information should be included and how that information should be set out.

-If you are representing yourself it is important to become familiar with both the rules of the court and the rules of evidence.
-These rules contain information about what information can be put into your documents and what information should be left out.
+If you are representing yourself it is important to become familiar with both the Rules of the Court and the Rules of Evidence.
+These rules contain information about the type of evidence your documents should contain and what should be left out.